AlexOrlek/ATCG/README.md

 By default, breakpoint distances and alignment length distribution statistics are not calculated.
 Calculation of breakpoint distances (measuring structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.<br>
 For all-vs-all comparison, the distance metric(s) used to build tree(s) can be specified in a space-separated list using the `-d` flag; by default, DistanceScore_d8 and DistanceScore_d9 are used, producing 2 corresponding trees.
 The tree building method(s) can be specified using the `-m` flag; options are: 'dendrogram', 'phylogeny', 'none'.
 By default, a dendrogram is built using [hierarchical clustering](https://www.rdocumentation.org/packages/fastcluster/versions/1.1.25/topics/hclust) with the complete linkage method.
 If the phylogeny option is provided, a phylogenetic tree will be built using the balanced minimum evolution method ([Desper and Gascuel 2002](https://www.ncbi.nlm.nih.gov/pubmed/12487758)).
-If the none optiion is specified, then no trees will be built.
+If the none option is specified, then no trees will be built.
 If both dendrogram and phylogeny options are provided in a space-separated list, then trees will be constructed using both methods.

 `atcg.py -s genomes.fasta -o output-directory -t 8 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with calculation of breakpoint distances and alignment length distribution statistics.